LiveSplit/LiveSplit/README.md

 You can browse the [Issues](https://github.com/LiveSplit/LiveSplit/issues) to find good issues to get started with.
 Select one that is not already done or in progress, assign yourself, and drag it over to "In Progress".

  1. [Fork](https://github.com/LiveSplit/LiveSplit/fork) the project
- 2. Clone your forked repo: `git clone https://github.com/YourUsername/LiveSplit.git`
+ 2. Clone your forked repo: `git clone --recursive https://github.com/YourUsername/LiveSplit.git`
  3. Create your feature/bugfix branch: `git checkout -b new-feature`
  4. Commit your changes to your new branch: `git commit -am 'Add a new feature'`
  5. Push to the branch: `git push origin new-feature`